Azure/azure-sdk/docs/dotnet/introduction.md

 {% include requirement/MUST id="dotnet-general-follow-framework-guidelines" %} follow the official [.NET Framework Design Guidelines].

-At various points in this document, you can find a section with [the most commonly overlooked guidelines](#dotnet-appendix-overlookedguidelines) in existing Azure SDK libraries.
+At the end of this document, you can find a section with [the most commonly overlooked guidelines](#dotnet-appendix-overlookedguidelines) in existing Azure SDK libraries.

 {% include requirement/MUST id="dotnet-general-follow-general-guidelines" %} follow the [General Azure SDK Guidelines][general-guidelines].